Lakshmi-Dinesh/gpt3.5turbo_Programming_questions_generator/README.md

 # Programming Questions Generator - Using a Large Language machine learning model:
-A Python 3 based application that generates specified number of programming questions from a programming language(Python/Java) and a topic from the list of topics displayed.
+A Python 3 based application that generates specified number of programming questions from a programming language(Python/Java) in a selected programming level and a topic from the list of topics displayed.
 This application internally uses GPT 3.5 turbo engine which is one of the advanced OpenAI's machine learning Language models.

 File to execute/run : program_generator_controller.py